-As of August 2015, Optimizely supports both the authorization code and implicit grant types, as described in the OAuth 2.0 spec.
-Read below for more information on the difference between these grant types and decide which is most appropriate for your application.
+As of August 2015, Optimizely Web Experimentation supports both the authorization code and implicit grant types, as described in the OAuth 2.0 spec.

 The authorization code grant is used to obtain both access tokens and refresh tokens and is optimized for confidential clients.
 It's more versatile than the implicit grant and can give an application indefinite access to Optimizely on behalf of a user with a single authorization request.
 However, it's more complex to implement, and it requires the application to implement server-side code as well as a means of securely storing confidential information, including both a client secret and refresh tokens.